You spent a long time in mediation negotiating and getting your custody order worked out so that both you and your ex were satisfied with it.

 Do you let your child skip school whenever they want?
 Are they allowed to stay up all night playing games on their phone?
 Can they eat junk food and drink soda whenever they like?
 Does your child only do their homework when they want to?

 Of course not, because as a parent, you sometimes have to make your children do things that they don’t necessarily want to do.
 This is how children learn responsibility and that what they want can’t always come first.

-Divorced parents often feel guilty, which can make them fall into the trap of giving in too easily to their children.
+Divorced parents often feel guilty, making them fall into the trap of giving in too quickly to their children.
 While it’s important to listen to children and their opinions, you need to remember your child is not in charge.
 You are.
-Your child needs to know that both parents are an important part of his or her life.
+Your child needs to know that both parents are an essential part of their life.
 They don’t get to choose when and if visitation happens.

 Tell your child that part of having divorced parents is spending time with each one of them.
-This means that it’s not fair to your ex or your child—although they may not see it that way—if you don’t make him or her go along with the visitation order.
+This means that it’s unfair to your ex or child—although they may not see it that way—if you don’t make them go along with the visitation order.

 The Buck Stops Here—Your Behavior

 Is your behavior making your child feel like they have to choose sides?
-If your child is refusing to go to the other parent, this may be a sign that child is reacting to something you are doing.
+If your child refuses to go to the other parent, this may signify that the child is reacting to something you are doing.